 “I am passionate about working as a Data Analyst at Tesla because of the company’s commitment to innovation and sustainability.
 Tesla’s groundbreaking technologies and forward-thinking approach to addressing global challenges resonate with me deeply.
 I am excited about the opportunity to apply my analytical skills to contribute to Tesla’s mission of accelerating the world’s transition to sustainable energy.
 Additionally, I admire Tesla’s culture of pushing boundaries and constantly striving for excellence, and I am eager to be a part of such a dynamic and impactful team.”

 At Tesla, there’s a constant push to stay ahead by adopting the latest tools and methods for data analysis.
-This question is posed to test your ability to think creatively and adapt to new technologies.
+This question tests your ability to think creatively and adapt to new technologies.

 How to Answer